-Often dog bites occur because no one noticed and acted on the early warning signs given by the dog.
+Often a dog bite seems to occur very quickly and without warning.
+In reality it is usually because no one actually noticed and acted on the early warning signs given by the dog.
 My clients usually say, “He didn’t give us any warning…he just bit.”

 What is more likely is that the signals that the dog was giving were not recognized.
 To help with this, I’ve put a list of body language cues and behavior to be aware of that can indicate the dog may be preparing to bite.

 I’ll also make suggestions to help you and your puppy get off to a good start.

 First, let’s talk about the signals from your puppy that he is showing signs of stress.